Go to main content

 Key takeaways:

-- Initial results of Sana Biotechnology’s new gene-editing technique demonstrate that transplanted islet cells successfully produced insulin in one individual with type 1 diabetes – without the need for immunosuppression or anti-rejection drugs.
+• Initial results of Sana Biotechnology’s new gene-editing technique demonstrate that transplanted islet cells successfully produced insulin in a man with type 1 diabetes – without the need for immunosuppression or anti-rejection drugs.

-- This very early research could be a potential breakthrough as the need for immunosuppressants, which come with serious health risks, is a big barrier to its widespread success.
+• This very early research could be a potential breakthrough as the need for immunosuppressants, which come with serious health risks, is a big barrier to the widespread success of islet transplants.

 Islet cell transplantation has long been considered a promising approach to treating (and potentially curing) type 1 diabetes, but there are several major obstacles, one being the need for lifelong immunosuppressant medications.